-Reference: https://ec.europa.eu/research/environment/index.cfm?pg=nbs
+Reference: https://ec.europa.eu/research/environment/index.cfm?pg=nbs the nutrients needed to feed the plants - enables communities to grow their own food in areas where vegetable gardening in soil would otherwise not be possible, such as where soil is contaminated.

-The proGIreg nature-based solutions are specifically adapted to the needs of post-industrial areas.
-For example, aquaponics - the soilless cultivation of plants and fish whereby the fish waste water provides the nutrients needed to feed the plants - enables communities to grow their own food in areas where vegetable gardening in soil would otherwise not be possible, for example where soil is contaminated.
+The proGlreg nature-based solutions are specifically adapted to the needs of post-industrial areas.
+For example, aquaponics - the soilless cultivation of plants and fish whereby the fish waste water provides